joohok/cubrid-manual/en/admin/config.rst

  It specifies whether option information in the **WITH** clause is displayed when index syntax information is displayed, such as in the SHOW CREATE TABLE statement.
 Default is NO. However, the unloaddb tool is not affected by this setting.

+**flashback_timeout**

+ It specifies the timeout used in the flashback utility.
+During a flashback operation, the user must input which transaction's changes to rewind within the timeout.
+The timeout used in this process can be set using the system parameter **flashback_timeout**.

 .. _broker-configuration: